UPDATE 3-China's imported coronavirus cases jump as students, expats flock home

 All 41 of the new confirmed cases in China were imported from abroad, the country's National Health Commission said on Saturday, bringing the total number of such cases to 269.
 Beijing and Shanghai were the main entry points for the returnees, many of whom are students who were studying abroad, according to official reports.
 They have come back after many campuses in the United States and Europe shut down to stem rapidly rising infection rates there.

-Guangdong's health commission said on Saturday travellers who enter Guangdong province from abroad will be subject to a 14-day quarantine on arrival either in personal residences or at a centralised quarantine centre at the expense of the traveller.
+Guangdong's health commission said on Saturday travelers who enter Guangdong province from abroad will be subject to a 14-day quarantine on arrival either in personal residences or at a centralised quarantine center at the expense of the traveler.
 The total number of confirmed cases in mainland China stood at 81,008 at the end of Friday, the health authority said.
 The death toll was 3,255, up by seven, a much slower rate than at the height of the crisis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)